miklevin/MikeLev.in/_posts/2024-10-08-unpacking-fasthtml-databases.md

 evaluations***.
 You may not be happy with the answers from either if you're a purist, but get on with it already!
 Enough dodging the critical next step of making the app that the framework exists to simplify making!

+So I'm forsaking multi-user tenant stuff on the first iteration of this to move forward fast, but I have cookie-like name/value-pair persistence through anther mechanism (still within FastHTML framework) that I can map back later.